uerten/Disaster-Response-Pipeline/README.md

 ## Installation <a name="installation"></a>

-1. Code runs with Python 3.9 and requires some libraries.
-In order to install libraries:
+1. Code runs Anaconda distribution for Python 3.9 and requires the libraries below:
-`pip install -r requirements.txt`
+    1. `sqlalchemy`
+    2. `nltk`
+    3. `plotly`

 2. Run the following commands in the project's root directory to set up your database and model.